AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-pig-curl.md

 * An Azure HDInsight (Hadoop on HDInsight) cluster (Linux-based or Windows-based)

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
     > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](/documentation/articles/hdinsight-component-versioning/#hdi-version-32-and-33-nearing-deprecation-date).
+For more information, see [HDInsight Deprecation on Windows](./hdinsight-component-versioning.md#hdi-version-32-and-33-nearing-deprecation-date).

 * [Curl](http://curl.haxx.se/)
 * [jq](http://stedolan.github.io/jq/)

 ## <a id="curl"></a>Run Pig jobs by using Curl

-> [AZURE.NOTE]
+> [!NOTE]
 > When using Curl or any other REST communication with WebHCat, you must authenticate the requests by providing the administrator user name and password for the HDInsight cluster.
 You must also use the cluster name as part of the Uniform Resource Identifier (URI) that is used to send the requests to the server.
 ><p>
 > For the commands in this section, replace **USERNAME** with the user to authenticate to the cluster, and replace **PASSWORD** with the password for the user account.
 Replace **CLUSTERNAME** with the name of your cluster.